Exploring the Sunday Gospel - Last Sunday After Trinity

-For those of you who wanted to do some thinking and preparation for today’s service during the preceding week, I invited reflection on the image of feeling loved.
-In today’s picture from his book, The Windy Day, Teddy Horsley is feeling loved and safe.
+For those of you who wanted to do some thinking and preparation for today’s service during the preceding week, I invited reflection on the image of conversation.
+In today’s picture from his book, Do and Tell, Teddy Horsley is deep in conversation with his family about everything that he has been doing during the day.

 Lord Jesus Christ,